Frequently asked questions

 1. What are the Prime Minister's Awards for Excellence in Early Childhood Education?

 The Prime Minister's Awards for Excellence in Early Childhood Education have honoured outstanding early childhood educators since 2002, with over 200 educators honoured to date.

 Recipients are recognized for their leadership, exemplary early childhood education practices, and their commitment to help build the foundation children need to make the best possible start in life.

-The awards are administered by Innovation, Science and Economic Development on behalf of the Prime Minister and in partnership with Employment and Social Development Canada, Health Canada and the Public Health Agency of Canada.
+The awards are administered by Innovation, Science and Economic Development on behalf of the Prime Minister and in partnership with Employment and Social Development Canada, Indigenous Services and the Public Health Agency of Canada.

 Early childhood educators who work in a licensed early childhood education setting can be nominated.
 This requirement is waived for nominees who work in Aboriginal Head Start sites on- and off-reserve or in early childhood education facilities on-reserve where there is no applicable provincial or territorial government licensing.

 The awards can honour the overall accomplishments of a single educator or a team of up to three educators.
 At the time of nomination, all nominees must meet the following criteria: